slyduda/soter/README.md

 `Soter` is a lightweight, object-oriented finite state machine implementation in Javascript. `Soter` has zero-dependencies and is useful for both frontend and backend applications.

+`Soter`'s API will be changing over time.
+It is likely that there will be breaking changes among minor releases (0.1.0 -> 0.2.0 etc) because we are gathering input from others who find the package helpful.
+An example of one of the largest forseeable breaks is the soter() API and allowing it to be called without an object where merge() or another more detailed API will substitute the existing soter() API.
+Though it is probably that we will be able to leverage Typescript in supporting the use of soter() for both use cases.

 ## Installation

 ```